This article is part of ourRising Star Portfolios series.

 Wharton professor Jeremy Siegel came up with the term "corporate El Dorado" while studying the common characteristics of the greatest stocks in S&P 500 history.
 He found that 97% of the total after-inflation accumulation from stocks came from reinvesting dividends.

 Dividend-paying stocks act, in Siegel's words, as "bear-market protectors" and "return accelerators."
 When dividends get reinvested, they purchase more and more shares at lower prices during a bear market.
 These extra shares act as a bear-market protector.
 Then, when share prices reverse, the extra shares act as a return accelerator and rocket total returns higher.

-If you need more proof, consider that the 20 best-performing survivor stocks in Siegel's study from the original S&P 500 in 1957 are all dividend payers -- names such as Altria, Abbott Labs, Bristol-Myers Squibb, and Tootsie Roll Industries, as well as Coca-Cola.
+If you need more proof, consider that the 20 best-performing survivor stocks in Siegel's study from the original S&P 500 in 1957 are all dividend payers -- names like Altria, Abbott Labs, Bristol-Myers Squibb, and Tootsie Roll Industries, as well as Coca-Cola.
 Altria, as Philip Morris, was the top performer in Siegel's 1957-2003 study period, with an incredible annualized return of 19.75%.
 That was enough to turn an original $1,000 investment into $4.6 million!